-Pediatric health care is becoming also a critical issue due to their heightened exposure to pollutants within any given environment and limited access to social protection mechanisms such environmental and healthcare services; children are particularly susceptible to the risks posed by environmental hazards hence increased illness.3
+Pediatric health care is becoming also a critical issue due to their heightened exposure to pollutants within any given environment and limited access to social protection mechanisms such as environmental and healthcare services; children are particularly susceptible to the risks posed by environmental hazards hence increased illness.3

-The crude death rate in Pakistan was 7/1000 in 2022 which was 13.2/1000 in 1973.4 An estimated 6-7 deaths/ 1000 life birth, 5 million children under the age of five are expected to pass away in 2020, the majority from preventable treatable conditions.
+The crude death rate in Pakistan was 7/1000 in 2022 which was 13.2/1000 in 1973.4 An estimated 6-7 deaths/ 1000 life birth, 5 million children under the age of five are expected to pass away in 2020, the majority from preventable and treatable conditions.
 In the first 28 days of life, neonates accounted for 2.4 million of those deaths (41/1000, 41 deaths / 1000 life births), or over half of all fatalities.
-Preterm problems, birth asphyxia/trauma, pneumonia, diarrhea, and malaria are the top causes of death in children under the age of five.
-All of these conditions can be avoided or managed with access to reasonable health and sanitation initiatives.5 funding, and comprehensive policies can contribute to better health outcomes for Pakistani children, safeguarding their future and promoting a healthier nation.7 A study was conducted at the pediatric ward of Al-Tibri Medical College and Hospital Karachi, Pakistan from May 2018 to April 2019, to determine the frequency of patients' admissions to ascertain the most common disease presentation.
-A total of 734 pediatric patients were selected for the study.
-It was found that the majority of patients admitted (48.6%) were diagnosed with acute gastroenteritis.
-Other diseases that accounted for a significant number of admissions were respiratory illness (14.2%), viral fever (11.7%), urinary tract infections (9.1%), neurological illness (4.9%), protein calorie malnutrition (4%), enteric fever (3.4%), hematological illness (2.7%), and sepsis (1.4%).
-The study highlights the need for further research in the area to combat the diseases, improve prevention strategies, and better understand the issues at hand.8 A study on childhood diseases in Pakistan between 2005 to 2013 showed seasonal patterns for different ailments.
-The study found acute gastroenteritis peaked in the spring and summer seasons, while enteric fever mostly affected children during spring and summer.
-Asthma peaked by the end of the spring season and continued into early summer, with another spike in winter.
-In comparison, diarrhoea was present in a more erratic pattern, with two peaks occurring during the summer.
-Whilst Hepatitis-A did not have any distinct seasonal variation, there was a slight drop in cases each year.
-Seasonal changes in temperature, rain, resource availability can have a strong influence on the dynamics of population The study highlights health. the understanding importance of these patterns in order to prevent and treat childhood illnesses.9

-The base of our research is to understand the occurrence of diseases and their patterns their distribution according to age, seasons, gender, nutrition, environment and factors that associated with health of children.
+Preterm birth asphyxia/trauma, birth problems, pneumonia, diarrhea, and malaria are the top causes of death in children under the age of five.
+All of these conditions can be avoided or managed with access to reasonable health and sanitation initiatives.5 The base of our research is to understand the occurrence of diseases and their patterns their distribution according to age, seasons, gender, nutrition, environment and factors that are associated with health of children.
 Infant mortality rate (I.M.R) 55.777 deaths / 1000 live births which is 1.95% decline from 2022 which was 56.888 abd 1.91% decline to 2021.6

 A study was conducted stating that Pakistan's children are in need of enhanced protection and support from the healthcare system.
-While а population of children facing various health challenges, it is crucial to prioritize their well-being and ensure access to quality healthcare services.
-Strengthening the healthcare system through improved infrastructure. increased healthcare
+While a large population of children facing various health challenges, it is crucial to prioritize their well-being and ensure access to quality healthcare services.
+Strengthening the healthcare system through improved infrastructure, increased healthcare funding, and comprehensive policies can contribute to better health outcomes for Pakistani children. safeguarding their future and promoting a healthier nation.7